zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch2.md

 The next chapter, “Context Maps,” shows how the Identity and Access Context is used by the other two sample Contexts using DDD integration patterns.

-## Agile Project Management Context
+### 2.5.3 Agile Project Management Context 敏捷项目管理上下文

 The lightweight methods of agile development have propelled it to popularity, especially following the creation of the Agile Manifesto in 2001.
 In its vision statement, SaaSOvation has as its second primary and strategic initiative to develop an agile project management application.
 Here’s how things went . . .

+::: tip
 After three quarters of successful CollabOvation subscription sales, planned upgrades with incremental improvements per customer feedback, and better-than-expected revenues, the company’s plans for ProjectOvation were launched.
 It’s their new Core Domain, and top developers from CollabOvation will be pulled in to leverage their SaaS multi-tenancy and newfound DDD experience.

 ![](./figures/ch2/team_meeting-2.jpg)

 The tool focuses on management of agile projects, using Scrum as the iterative and incremental project management framework.
 ProjectOvation follows the traditional Scrum project management model, complete with product, product owner, team, backlog items, planned releases, and sprints.
 Backlog item estimation is provided through business value calculators that use cost-benefit analysis.

 The business plan began with a two-headed vision.
 CollabOvation and ProjectOvation would not go down entirely separate paths.
 SaaSOvation and its board of directors envisioned innovation around weaving collaboration tools in with agile software development.
 Thus, CollabOvation features will be offered as an optional add-on to ProjectOvation.
 Because it provides add-on features, CollabOvation is a Supporting Subdomain to ProjectOvation.
 Product owners and team members will interact in product discussions, release and sprint planning, and backlog item discussions, and they will share calendars, and more.
 There is a future plan to include corporate resource planning with ProjectOvation, but initial agile product goals must first be met.